MRAC-IAAC/OSTR/readme.md

 First things first, we need to translate string commands into wheel movements (controlled by the motors) to be able to establish a clear language with the mini bot.
 For that, we also need to calibrate it properly.

-Follow the tutorial through this [link](https://www.instructables.com/Arduino-Drawing-Robot/)
+Follow the tutorial through this [link](https://www.instructables.com/Arduino-Drawing-Robot/).

+All necessary arduino codes can be found [here](https://github.com/MRAC-IAAC/SHEDIO/tree/master/_Scripts/Arduino_codes) with comments.

 -------------------------------